alexshhadeh/AxelBot-Public/README.md

 # AxelBot
 A very versatile discord bot written in JavaScript.
 Created to help with managing my and my friends' Discord server and give us some fun :).
-Default prefix is +.
+Development started in 2019 and up until now it was hosted only in a private repo.

 ## Features:
+Default prefix: +
 - +say <text> - makes the bot repeat your text and delete your message.
 - +ping - checks the bot ping.
 - +kick <@user> <reason> - kicks the user.